mreiche/owasp-dependency-track-cli/README.md

-# OWASP Dependency Tracker CLI
+# OWASP Dependency Track CLI

-A CLI client for usage in CI/CD pipelines.
+A CLI client for in CI/CD usage.

 ## Test for findings